 - Participants will be able to apply ethical principles to current clinical dilemmas arising from the pandemic.

 9:15am9-10:30am: The legal and ethical practice of telehealth

 10:45am-11:45am: The Georgetown Paradigm & clinical case applications

 The target audience is licensed clinical professionals including psychiatrists, psychology, LMFT’s, LCSW’s, LPCC’s, LEP’s, RN’s, and registered interns.

 Course Completion Certificates

-CEU certificates will be awarded at the end of the workshop after the submission of a completed course evaluation form and test (passing with at least 70% correct).
+CEU certificates will be awarded after the workshop, after the submission of a completed course evaluation form and test (passing with at least 70% correct).
 Partial credit CEU certificates will not be awarded.
-If an attendee leaves before the end of the workshop or without completing a course evaluation form or test, they may ask for the video of the workshop, submit a completed test and course evaluation to receive CEUs.
+If an attendee leaves before the end of the workshop or without submitting a completed a course evaluation form or test, they may ask for the video of the workshop, submit a completed test and course evaluation to receive CEUs.

 The registration fee, less $15 process charge, will refunded if written notice of the cancellation is faxed, emailed or postmarked 1 week prior to the workshop.
 Thereafter there will be no refunds.
 Refunds will be reimbursed via check within 5 business days of written notice.